robric/wiki-contrail-controller/Kubernetes.md

         port: 443
         targetPort: 9377
 ```
-K8S user can specify `spec.clusterIP` and 'spec.externalIPs' for both 'LoadBalancer' and 'ClusterIP' serviceType.
+K8S user can specify `spec.clusterIP` and `spec.externalIPs` for both `LoadBalancer` and `ClusterIP` `ServiceTypes`.

-If ServiceType is 'LoadBalancer' and no externalIP is specified by user, then contrail-kube-manager allocates a
-floating-ip from public pool and associates it with externalIP.
+If `ServiceTypes` is `LoadBalancer` and no `spec.externalIP` is specified by the user, then contrail-kube-manager allocates a floating-ip from public pool and associates it to `externalIP`.

 ## __K8S Ingress Introduction__
 k8s services can rbe exposed to external (outside of the cluster) in many